Access factsheets providing information on employment law issues for Ireland

 The statutory dismissal and disciplinary procedure applies to most dismissals, including redundancy and the termination of fixed-term contracts.

-The Act also brings in various technical changes to update Northern Ireland law on matters such as determination by a tribunal without a hearing, enforcement of tribunal awards without the need for a county court Order, restriction of publicity, and widening the power of the Fair Employment Tribunal to hear all claims which could be heard by an Industrial Tribunal, thus removing the need for two separate hearings.
+The Act also brought in various technical changes to update Northern Ireland law on matters such as determination by a tribunal without a hearing, enforcement of tribunal awards without the need for a county court Order, restriction of publicity, and widening the power of the Fair Employment Tribunal to hear all claims which could be heard by an Industrial Tribunal, thus removing the need for two separate hearings.

 The qualifying period before an employee can bring a claim of unfair dismissal remains at one year.
 It has not been increased to two years, as in Great Britain, and there seems to be no political appetite to change this in the future.